PlaceAVote/pav-api/README.md

     ./bin/run.sh autotests

-If you'd like to setting up dependencies manually, run tests it with:
+If you have dependencies set up manually, run tests it with:

     lein midje